biancadanforth/tracking-protection-shield-study/TESTPLAN.md

 ## Functional Tests to Perform

+- In the "pseudo-control" treatment for a clean profile, ensure the user does not receive the Tracking Protection onboarding tour (Something like this [page](https://www.mozilla.org/en-US/firefox/59.0/tracking-protection/start/?step=2&newtab=true)) after the study has been installed, #145.
 - When the user proactively changes the state of Tracking Protection (e.g. through `about:preferences` or `about:config`), the study ends, and their updated setting for Tracking Protection is not changed.
 - If the study runs to completion or the user uninstalls the add-on, the study ends, resetting Tracking Protection to its default value (ON in private windows only); #21 .
 - Check for correct surveys given study ending (see #23 ).